hanzheteng/pioneer_mrs/README.md

 ### 2.2 Running on MobileSim Simulator
 You also need [ROSARIA](https://github.com/amor-ros-pkg/rosaria) package to connect to MobileSim simulator.
 Moreover, you need to install [MobileSim](http://robots.mobilerobots.com/wiki/MobileSim) on your laptop.

-Basically there are two steps:
+Basically there are three steps:
 1. run a MobileSim simulator and spawn five robots </br>
 `roslaunch pioneer_mrs mobilesim.launch`
 2. launch nodes on all five robots </br>